-- Y14.3 Competitors belong to the particular category up to the end of the calendar year in which they reach the given age. - Y14.7 Each society may enter a team of up to five competitors in each category for the whole Championship (i.e., the same competitors must be entered for all races). - Y19.3 Transmitters including the finish beacon shall be located not less than 400 meters apart.
-The transmitter nearest to the start shall be located not less than 500 meters from the start. - Y19.7 Number of transmitters and course lengths assigned to particular categories:
+- Y15.3 Competitors belong to the particular category up to the end of the calendar year in which they reach the given age. - Y15.7 Each society may enter a team of up to five competitors in each category for the whole Championship (i.e., the same competitors must be entered for all races). - Y20.3 Transmitters including the finish beacon shall be located not less than 400 meters apart.
+The transmitter nearest to the start shall be located not less than 500 meters from the start. - Y20.7 Number of transmitters and course lengths assigned to particular categories:

--

 Category number of transmitters effective course length

 W14 34 + finish beacon 34 km

 W16 34 + finish beacon 35 km

 M14 34 + finish beacon 35 km

 M16 35 + finish beacon 46 km

-Appendix 7: Rules for ARDF Sprint Event
+Appendix 7: Rules for the ARDF Sprint Competition